This post on pueblo dances in Northern New Mexico first published in December 2010 was updated on 11/18/2015

 Nambe– Buffalo Dance starting in the afternoon.

-Picuris– Los Matachines arrive starting late afternoon
+Picuris– Las Matachines arrive starting late afternoon; Bonfire dance at night

 The Pueblos listed below traditionally hold dances on Christmas Day.
 (Dances can start anytime from mid-morning to mid-afternoon.
 You can get a rough time and the dance they are performing by contacting the Pueblo directly.)